alpscode/website/content/blog/fpl-ownership-weight.md

 Last week's (GW11) unfortunate gold rush to Jota proved that we fear being left out.
 Of course the potential price changes further trigger and support our knee-jerk reactions, however it is important to separate what we want to do and **feel forced** to do.

-This topic is of great interest to me right now, because I am at the other end of the spectrum: I am religiously following the results of my optimization model.
+This topic is of great interest to me right now, because I am at the other end of the spectrum:
+I am religiously following the results of my optimization model this season.
-Up until now, I never thought of considering what other people are doing, but it made sense to me.
+Up until now, I never thought of including what other people are doing into my model, but it suddenly made sense to me.
 Perhaps our cognitive tendencies have something that I can benefit even in a purely mathematical model.

 ## Analytics in FPL